Limmud is ...

 - organised almost entirely by thousands of volunteers

-- a model and an inspiration for over 80 Limmud groups across the world – from Bulgaria to Brazil, from Cape Town to California, from Modiin to Moscow, from New Zealand to New York.
+- a model and an inspiration for over 80 Limmud groups across the world – from Bogota to Beijing, from Jerusalem to Johannesburg, from Moscow to Mar del Plata, from New Zealand to New York.

 Limmud has …